mauriziosessaku/OpenSafety/README.md

 - The target journal or conference you intend to submit to
 - A realistic timeline for the project and manuscript preparation

-Co-authorship or acknowledgement will be determined jointly during the scoping call, in line with ICMJE authorship criteria.

 **Commercial use, proprietary development, and internal-only benchmarking are outside the scope of this initiative.**

 You can contribute: